Solana Localnet

 You can also stop the cluster from docker with

-cd solana-local-cluster
+cd solana-localnet

 docker compose down